Schedule of learning

 Our curriculum allows students to draw together knowledge, skills and understanding from a variety of literary genres spanning various historical, social and cultural contexts.

-Students’ exploration of a wide variety of Literature genres equips them with the range of text types to be able to study Literature at IB level.
+Students’ exploration of a wide variety of Literature genres equips them with the range of text types to be able to study Literature and Language at IB level.
+Students will utilise the skills they develop in English Language to support their Literature journey as they learn to explore layers of meaning across a variety of text types from different genres and periods across time.

 Pupils studying English Language will be well placed to pursue a career pathway in: